teamoutsell/outsell_sharing/README.md

       - "site1.kbox.site:172.17.0.10"
       - "site2.kbox.site:172.17.0.12"
     ```
+  4. Run `kbox drush pullenv` on your sending site (editors).

-  4. Restart each sending site.
+  5. Restart each sending site.
   5. profit

 There is also a drush command to run the batch send from cli.
 Similar to running the batch from the Drupal UI you need to set up the `extra_hosts` networking in the drush service; like so: